 - Enquires to email@example.com

-We are an artist-run initiative (creative folks doing things for themselves) and a definitely-not-for-profit project: no editor gets paid in Verity La Land.
-However, as a result of financial support from Australia Council for the Arts, we are able to pay our writers in 2019 — woohoo!
+Verity La INC are an artist-run initiative (creative folks doing things for themselves) and not-for-profit Incorporated Association.
+However, as a result of financial support from our fabulous readers and Create NSW we are able to pay our writers in 2020 — woohoo!
 Each piece published (excluding previously published book extracts) will receive the grand (in literary circles) sum of $AU100.

-Behind the scenes we continue to work on how to make the journal financially sustainable in the long term.
-If you like what you read on this site, believe it’s important, want to see it continue, and feel that you’d like to contribute financially, please email us on email@example.com, or Support Us directly via our online shop.
-We’d be forever grateful!
+If you like what you read on the site, believe it’s important, want to see it continue, and feel that you’d like to contribute financially, please email us on firstname.lastname@example.org, or SUPPORT US directly with a one-off or ongoing monthly donation.